skazi019/PythonNotes/python.md

 ---

 ### Swagger
-Swagger allows you to describe the structure of your APIs so that machines can read them.
+Swagger allows you to describe the structure of your APIs so that machines can read them.\
+It is basically a set of rules(specifications and tooling for how to semantically describe APIs.\
+Advantages-
+ - Comprehensible for both developers and non-developers
+ - Human readable and machine readable
+ - Easily adjustable

+**Makes the APIs more consumable**.

+---